129th Boston Marathon, Bank of America logo

 Conrad M.

-Conrad, who has autism, runs for Special Olympics Massachusetts to empower people with developmental and intellectual disabilities.
-Running the Boston Marathon is his way of giving back to a cause that shaped his life.
+Conrad, who has autism, ran for Special Olympics Massachusetts to empower people with developmental and intellectual disabilities.
+Running the Boston Marathon was his way of giving back to a cause that shaped his life.

 Alex Cucchi training outdoors for the Boston Marathon.
 Support his fundraising journey with the Bank of America.